pulumi/foundational-training/module-02-pulumi-import/exercise-01-pulumi-import-cli.md

 ## Importing Multiple Resources from the Command Line

 1. Create a file called `pulumi-import.json` in the same directory as your Pulumi program.
-Create the file contents similar to the following:
+Create the file contents similar to the following (note that you will have to swap the `id` fields for the actual subnet ids):

     ```json
     {